Kuadrant/architecture/rfcs/0008-distributed-dns.md

 Once the DNS Record has been reconciled, there is a possibility that dead branches might exist due to health checks or clusters being removed, in this case the controller will need to work through the DNS Record and ensure that from hostname to A records is structurally sound and that any dead branches are removed.

-An exception, as usual, is that if all records would be removed as the result of pruning then the DNS Record should be left unsaved, unless the DNS Record is trying to delete, in which case the records can be removed from the provider entirely.
+An exception, as usual, is that if all records would be removed as the result of pruning then the DNS Record should be constructed from the health check TXT records, and all unhealthy endpoints published, unless the DNS Record is trying to delete, in which case the records can be removed from the provider entirely.

 #### Cleanup